YSU-CSIS-SE/csci-5802-tooldemo-circleci/docs/index.md

 * Thousands of leading companies including Facebook, Spotify, Kickstarter, Nextdoor, Segment  rely on CircleCI.

-* According to CircleCI website over 100,000 commpanies and developers trust CircleCI
+* According to CircleCI website over 100,000 companies and developers trust CircleCI.

 ## Use Cases